cofounders/drywall-api/docs/api.md

   {
     "owner": "cofounders",  // paid github organisation
     "plan": 2,  // plan number [1-8]
-    "paidBy": "drywallcfsg",  // payee
+    "paidBy": "drywallcfsg",  // payer
     "nextBillingDate": "2014-08-31T10:00:00.000Z"
   }
 ]
 ```

-### `POST /:user/billings`
+### `POST /billings`
-Creating a billing plan for a :user requires the following 3 steps.
+Create or change a billing plan for a user.

-This route can be used to change a user's plan.
-If an account already exists, the user's old plan will first be cancelled and a new billing plan is created with the usual steps.
+If an account already exists, the user's old plan will first be cancelled and a new billing plan is created.
+If the plan is 0, the current plan is cancelled.

+Creating a billing plan for a user requires the following 3 steps.

 1. Create a billing plan
 ##### Sample Payload